syncfusion-content/uwp-docs/uwp/Scheduler/getting-started.md

 ---
 layout: post
 title: Getting Started | SfSchedule | UWP | Syncfusion
-description: A quick tour to initial users on Syncfusion SfSchedule control for uwp platform
+description: Learn here about getting started with Syncfusion SfSchedule control for uwp platform and more details.
 platform: uwp
 control: SfSchedule
 documentation: ug
 ---

-# Getting Started
+# Getting Started with UWP Scheduler (SfSchedule)

 This section provides you an overview for working with SfSchedule for UWP and also provides a walk through to configure SfSchedule control in real time scenario.